WATER / Family

 Water has always represented the life cycle, yet, in its case, the cycle always starts again

 The history of Manzanos Wines is the story of a family, their effort, their perseverance and their know-how.
-The Fernández de Manzanos have been cultivating vineyards and producing wines for more than a century.
+The Fernández de Manzanos family have been cultivating vineyards and producing wines for more than a century.

-It was exactly in 1890 when the first generation of the Fernández de Manzanos family established a small winery in Azagra with capacity of 50,000 litres of wine.
+It was exactly in 1890 when the first generation of the Fernández de Manzanos family established a small winery in Azagra with a capacity of 50,000 litres of wine.

 In the 40’s they inaugurated a new facility which further increased its capacity to 350,000 litres, emphasizing the value of the viticultural tradition of this area.